zfs-old-crap/linkytime/docs/UserGuide.md

 * Meeting date and time

-#### Delete a meeting entry : `delete`
+#### Delete a meeting : `delete`

-Deletes the specified meeting entry and all associated fields from the entry list.
+Deletes the specified meeting and all associated fields from the meeting list.

 Format: `delete INDEX`

-* Deletes the meeting entry at the specified `INDEX`.
+* Deletes the meeting at the specified `INDEX`.
-* The index refers to the index number shown in the displayed entry list.
+* The index refers to the index number shown in the displayed meeting list.
-* The index **must be a positive integer** 1, 2, 3, …​ that is within the range of entries.
+* The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the meeting list.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd meeting entry in the entry list.
+* `list` followed by `delete 2` deletes the 2nd meeting in the meeting list.

-#### Clearing all entries : `clear`
+#### Clearing all meetings : `clear`

-Clears all meeting entries from the entry list.
+Clears all meetings from the meeting list.

 Format: `clear`